earvinpiamonte/jira-software-tool/README.md

-# Jira Server Tools
+# Jira Software Tool

-A Google Chrome extension for self-hosted Jira.
+A Google Chrome extension for self-hosted Jira Software.
 Easily copy issue/ ticket ID, title and URL to clipboard.

 ## Built with